Author: Marie C Keiser

 Age Range: Ages 16 plus.

 I like to include young adult books in amongst these reviews.
 The “young adult” and “teen” categories usually overlap and there is plenty in this story for teens to appreciate and enjoy.
-There are no teen characters in the story who are navigating their senior years at school – this is the story of a young man who is working through a life changing revelation about himself, his history, his world, and God.
+This is not a story about teen characters who are navigating their senior years at school – this is the story of a young man who is working through a life changing revelation about himself, his history, his world, and God.

 Set in a future time when space travel and colonization of distant planets seems to be the order of the day, we learn that Catholicism has been outlawed.
 Catholics are the enemy of the state and are hunted down with increasing ruthlessness as the story progresses.